kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-9-linting-scss-and-javascript.markdown

 {% endfigure %}

 {% aside aside-hint %}
+<h4>Configuration of Syntax Check Tools</h4>
 <p>You may change the rules for linting SCSS or JavaScript by adding a hidden file <code>.scss-lint.yml</code> for SCSS lint and <code>.jshintrc</code> for JSHint to your project root.</p>
 <p>To find out which options are available look into the documentation of <a href="https://github.com/causes/scss-lint">SCSS-Lint</a> and <a href="http://jshint.com/docs/">JSHint</a>.</p>
 {% endaside %}

+## Conclusion
+This concludes the 9th part of my series *Introduction to Gulp.js*.
+Today we learned how to use Gulp to check the syntax of SCSS and JavaScript files.
+This task will run continuously while I write my files and print out errors to my console the moment I created them.